masteringmodernpayments/book/subscriptions.md

 * [Stripe::Rails][subscriptions-stripe-rails] has more flexible webhook support but doesn't help you as much with pricing tables or baked-in notifications and metrics support.
 * [stripe_event][subscriptions-stripe_event] handles *just* Stripe's webhooks and does a fairly good job of it.

-In addition, there's a fair number of example subscription applications you can crib from:
+In addition, there's a few example subscription applications you can crib from:

 * [monospace-rails][subscriptions-monospace-rails] is Stripe's own example subscription app
 * [rails-stripe-membership-saas][subscriptions-rails-stripe-membership-saas] is another very good example

 You should definitely check these options out.
-In this chapter we're going to walk through Monospace Rails and then touch on a few pain points it doesn't cover.
+If you just want to drop something and get going I suggest looking into Koudoku, but in this chapter we're going to walk through Monospace Rails and then touch on a few pain points it doesn't cover.

 ## Basic Integration